trussworks/trussels-guide/trussels.md

 This includes :lock:[each Trussel’s salary and level](https://docs.google.com/spreadsheets/d/1DcLAt2ujjIm_Aa3C5w_jfqhePYtBERpRk4qLPGBPCQ4/edit#gid=0), and :lock:[what being at that level means, as well as how to lose or gain a level](https://docs.google.com/document/d/1Zlbzv8FUqTukV_eGOWdnLBhcvZ29BNU0yFk5gO4JDgE/edit#heading=h.ys7hvdzb2ga5).

-Level changes and salary adjustments occur for 25% of Trussels each quarter.
-More on that in the reviews section.
+More info on that can be found in the reviews section.

 ## Resource: :lock:[Time off at Truss](https://docs.google.com/document/d/1iwczCFfu-HRUKF_itytPQyuCFzJdpVb134-L2BWTAcg/edit)
 What holidays do we take as an organization?